Around 1 in 5 people diagnosed with cancer in the UK take part in a clinical trial.

 During the trial treatment, you have regular blood tests.
 You have more scans after 2 cycles of treatment.
 You may also have another bone marrow test.

-In the 1st and 2nd cycles of treatment, you stay in hospital to have the antibody drip and the aldesleukin injections.
+In the 1st cycle of treatment, you stay in hospital to have the antibody drip and the aldesleukin injections.
 After that, the trial team may talk to you about having part of the treatment at home with very regular visits to the hospital.

 When you finish the treatment, you have more blood tests, a heart trace and a heart ultrasound, lung function tests, an EEG and a bone marrow test.
 They trial team will collect information about how you are getting on for at least 3 years.